srhoulam/node-warrant-canary/README.md

 Arguments `alg`, `enc` are optional; defaults to ('sha256', 'hex').

-Returns the `alg` hash of the latest message in `enc` encoding.
+Returns the `alg` digest of the latest message in `enc` encoding.

+This and the following method may be useful if you want to include the previous method digests in the current message.

 ###Canary.getBacklogHash(alg, enc)

 Arguments `alg`, `enc` are optional; defaults to ('sha256', 'hex').

-Returns the `alg` hash of the concatenation of all messages in the Backlog in `enc` encoding.
+Returns the `alg` digest of the concatenation of all messages in the Backlog in `enc` encoding.

 ###Canary.feedString(msg, callback)